The Electrical Life of Louis Wain

-The Electrical Life of Louis Wain is a 2021 biographical comedy-drama film directed by Will Sharpe, from a story by Simon Stephenson, and screenplay by Stephenson and Sharpe.
+The Electrical Life of Louis Wain is a 2021 biographical comedy-drama film based on the true life story of Louis Wain.
+It was directed by Will Sharpe, from a story by Simon Stephenson, and screenplay by Stephenson and Sharpe.
 The film stars Benedict Cumberbatch (as the eccentric artist Louis Wain), Claire Foy, Andrea Riseborough and Toby Jones.

 The Electrical Life of Louis Wain had its world premiere at the 48th Telluride Film Festival on 2 September 2021, had a limited release on 22 October 2021, and was released in the United States on Prime Video on 5 November 2021.
 It was released in the United Kingdom on 1 January 2022, by StudioCanal.

 Plot

 In 1881, after his father's death, Louis Wain, the only male member and eldest of the Wain family, supports his five sisters and his mother as a part-time illustrator for The Illustrated London News under editor Sir William Ingram.
 Wain declines a full-time job to try composing music and playwriting; neither venture is successful.

 Louis hires Emily Richardson as governess for his sisters and they are attracted to each other, to the dismay of eldest sister Caroline.
 Louis takes the full-time position to keep Emily as governess.
 He takes the family and Emily to the theatre to see The Tempest, during which he has a recurring nightmare of drowning.
 Emily comforts him in the men's toilets, causing a scandal when a neighbour gossips about the incident.
 Caroline fires Emily that night but before she can leave, Louis professes his love and they begin a courtship.

 They marry in 1884, causing another scandal due to her being ten years his senior and of a lower class.
 Louis takes freelance artist work to continue supporting his mother and sisters.
 Emily is diagnosed with breast cancer.
 They take in a stray kitten - unusual for the time - which they name Peter.
 Louis' initially realistic paintings of Peter become more anthropomorphic as Emily's condition worsens.

 Financial pressure causes Sir William to cut Louis' workload, and he advises Louis spend the time with Emily.
 She encourages Louis to show his cat pictures to Sir William, who prints them to acclaim in the Christmas edition.
 Emily dies.
 Louis draws more cat pictures, creating whole cat societies.